 Even if relationships are allowed, be discreet and prepare for any consequences.

 Depending on the company, your human resources department may need you to sign a contract, inform managers or coworkers, or follow other guidelines or rules.

 Be very, very certain.
 Before entering into a relationship, make sure it's the real deal.
 Are you bonding over an intense project requiring late nights at work or shared frustration at a boss, or do you have a connection that extends beyond the office?
 Make sure you know the answer to that question before beginning a romantic relationship.

 Maintain decorum and professionalism.
 Don't let a romantic relationship affect the quality and efficiency of your work.
 Bottom line: You don't have to keep your relationship a secret, but you don't want to have it so on display that it makes your colleagues uncomfortable.
 Plus, if there is evidence that an office romance is affecting work, one or both of you may be asked to end your romance or, worse yet, find another job.

-Save the romance for out of the office.
+Save the romance and PDA for out of the office.
 No matter how in love you feel, there should be no public displays of affection at work.
-Stick to the same professional behavior with your significant other at the workplace that you would have with any other co-worker.
+Stick to the same professional behavior with your significant other at the workplace as you would have with any other coworker.
 That means no holding hands, no kissing, no affectionate nicknames, and definitely no supply closet liaisons.